influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/functions/time-and-date.md

 {{% note %}}
 `current_date` returns a `DATE32` Arrow type, which isn't supported by InfluxDB.
-To use with InfluxDB, [cast the return value to a timestamp](/influxdb/cloud-serverless/query-data/sql/cast-types/#cast-to-a-timestamp-type).
+To use with InfluxDB, [cast the return value to a timestamp or string](/influxdb/cloud-serverless/query-data/sql/cast-types/).
 {{% /note %}}

 The `current_date()` return value is determined at query time and will return